Briggs and Stratton Generator Review: Do They Stack Up?Camping Generators , Caravan Generators , Inverter Generators

 Weighing in at only 22.8 kilograms, the generator features easy starting and portability.
 It boasts a soft 58dB operating volume, which is quieter than a normal conversation.
 Other highlights include parallel capability and USB adapter.
 It also comes with a 3-year limited warranty for domestic use and 1-year limited for commercial use.

 The best way to review a Briggs & Stratton generator is to compare it to the competition.
-And when you line up this model with a Honda 3000W or Yamaha 3000W, you are paying around half the price for the Briggs.
-That’s just $1600-$1700 for a high quality 3000W inverter generator.
+And when you line up this model with similar models, you are paying around half the price for the Briggs.
+That’s just for a high quality 3400W inverter generator.

 Something that might make you think twice is the fact that the generator is not made in the United States, but China.
 However, it’s made to stringent Briggs & Stratton specifications and comes with a 3-year limited warranty (domestic), backed by a national service network.